Next … Moms on the move to make a better world!

 by Jean Blackmer

-Jean Blackmer is the Publishing Manager for MOPS International and author of Boy-sterous Living: Celebrating Your Loud and Rowdy Life with Sons.
-She lives in Boulder, Colorado, with her husband and their three boys.
+Jean Blackmer is the Publishing Manager for MOPS International, where she is thrilled to work with others to create books just for moms.
+She is also the author of Boy-sterous Living: Celebrating Your Loud and Rowdy Life with Sons and lives in Boulder, Colorado, with her husband and their three boys.